tribesports/tech_blog/source/_posts/2011-09-24-separating-api-logic-with-decorators.markdown

 end
 {% endcodeblock %}

+And that's it!
 To recap, we have:

-1. Defined a custom MIME type to inform Rails about our API format,
+1. Registered a custom MIME type to inform Rails about our API format,
+2. Written decorators to contain the API presentation logic,
+3. Built a lookup system to locate the format-specific decorator for each resource,
-2. created a custom responder to let Rails know what resources can be renderered,
+4. Created a custom responder to let Rails know what resources can be renderered, and
-3. created a custom renderer to decorate our resources before rendering, and
+5. Created a custom renderer that first decorates our resources, then renders them.
-4. built a decorator lookup to locate the appropriate decorator for each resource.

-As a result, we're able to keep our API presentation logic completely separate, versioned using format-specific namespaces.
-Adding a new API version is as simple as defining a new MIME type, renderer and the appropriate decorators.
-And finally, our controller actions are completely untouched - no complex format-specific logic.
+As a result, we're able to keep our API presentation logic completely separate, organised using version-specific namespaces.
+Adding a new controller action to our API is as simple as writing `respond_to :api_v1` in the appropriate controller, and ensuring that a correctly-named decorator exists for that resource type.
+To create a second version of the API, we just define a new MIME type, renderer and add the appropriate decorators.
+And all of this means that our controller actions themselves require no extra code at all.

 We've achieved all of our [original goals](/blog/2011/09/24/versioning-the-tribesports-api), and with only a few tens of lines of code.
-Time for a particularly smug cup of tea; the Tribesports office favours Oolong for this purpose, although Lapsang Souchong will do in a pinch.
+Time for a particularly smug cup of tea; the Tribesports office favours [Oolong](http://en.wikipedia.org/wiki/Oolong_%28rabbit%29) for this purpose.
+Lapsang Souchong is alleged by some to be smugger still, but it tastes like boiled furniture.